DipityBV/frontender.docs/documentation/introduction.md

 A non-persisted version of a page.
 The draft is the working copy of a page.
 A draft is persisted in some kind of memory storage and is destroyed when:

 - The user navigates away without saving
-- The application is quit without saving
+- The application is closed without saving
 - …

-Drafts are not accessible outside one user’s installation of Frontender.
+Drafts are not accessible outside the user’s installation of Frontender.
 A draft is not accessible by the frontend and can not be previewed in a browser.

 When a user wishes to preview a draft in Frontender, it must be saved first to create a revision of it.